 The coming year we want to mostly focus on the following five points:

 More independent study spots at the KOG

-Not having enough room for independent studying is a wide problem for the students in Leiden University.
-This could be read in the Mare and the same problem occurs every exam period again and again.
+Not having enough room for independent studying is a wide problem for the students at Leiden University.
+This could be read in Mare and the same problem occurs every exam period again and again.
 At KOG this problem is experienced not only during the exam periods but every day: both computer spots and normal study spots are full by 10:30 in the morning.